build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 Have you ever encountered a repository where it's difficult to determine which branch is in production?
 I can't remember anything that caused me more uncertainty than the repository for a critical service with multiple open branches that, in theory, were ready for production but which contained several commits not yet deployed.

-The main branch of a project should always be in a production-ready state, and the **number of commits undeployed in the main branch should be kept to a minimum**.
+The main branch of a project should always be in a production-ready state, and the number of commits undeployed in the main branch should be kept to a minimum.
 A code merged into the main branch must have been reviewed, statically analyzed, and tested in an automated way, as we will see next.
 Furthermore, this code should go to production continuously as quickly as possible with little or no manual intervention.
 If there are feature branches, they should be removed as part of the merge/deploy process.

 Clare Liguori addressed this topic in [her article](https://aws.amazon.com/builders-library/cicd-pipeline/) on how Amazon stopped using the release captain role.
 The article is an excellent story, and it is interesting to note the role that trunk-based development played at that time.